-Information and pictures on Scabies, one of the most common sexually transmitted diseases.
+Information and pictures on Scabies, a common sexually transmitted disease.
 Information including symptoms, diagnosis, treatment, transmission, prevention and other general information.

 The scabies mite has infested humans for at least 2,500 years.
 More than 300 million cases of scabies occur worldwide every year.
 Anyone of any race or age, regardless of personal hygiene can be affected.

-Scabies is a contagious, itchy skin condition caused by very small, wingless insects or mites called the Human Itch mite or Scabies itch mite Sarcoptes scabiei var. hominis (Hering), a tiny insect just visible to the eye (about 0.4mm) and is tiny, eight-legged creature with a round body.
+Scabies is a contagious, itchy skin condition caused by very small, wingless arthropods called the Human Itch mite or Scabies itch mite Sarcoptes scabiei var. hominis (Hering).
+These tiny arthropods are not insects and have eight legs like spiders.
+They are just visible to the eye (about 0.4mm) and have round bodies.

 Attracted to warmth and odor, the female mite is drawn to a new host, making a burrow, laying eggs and producing secretions that cause an allergic reaction.
 Larvae hatch from the eggs and travel to the skin surface, lying in shallow pockets where they will produce secretions.